 John Percy Morris Anstey, a member of the Tywardreath Ansteys, was born in 1892 in Maitland, New South Wales, Australia to parents John Anstey and Louisa Mary Jane Morris.
-His father died when he was an infant so presumably he was brought up by his mother and her second husband – it is not clear where in Australia John was in c1910.
+His father died when he was an infant so presumably he was brought up by his mother and her second husband.
+By the time of the 1913 Electoral Roll John was an ironmonger living at Seignior Street, Jugiong, Cootamundra.

 Around a year after the outbreak of World War One, John signed up for active service at Cootamundra, on 31 August 1915.
 On his Attestation Form he wrote that he was single, and an ironmonger by trade; he was initially assigned to the 15th Reinforcements to the 2nd Battalion (B Company) as a Private (Service Number: 4726).